 We use email for one-way transfer of information from your healthcare provider to you.
-An email may be sent to you (and would replace a phone call) for a variety of reasons, including to:
+An email may be sent to you for a variety of reasons, including to:

 - inform or remind you of any upcoming appointments you may have.

 - send reminders about a test being done.

 - inform you of normal test results (but not abnormal results, and not all normal results).